On this page: Tutoring | Speaking/Hosting | Tax Filing Volunteers | Support PELC

-Some of our learners have not had successful learning experiences with the school system; some had to leave school early due to work or health or have minor learning disabilities and/or other barriers to learning.
-The request for tutoring varies from requiring further education, training or improved self-reliance.
+Some of our learners have not had successful learning experiences with the school system; some had to leave school early due to work or health, or have minor learning disabilities and/or other barriers to learning.
+The request for tutoring may stem from requiring further education, training or improved self-reliance.
 All of the learners are at a point in their lives where they want help with their literacy skills.

 Benefits of Tutoring